Originate/replay-android/README.md

     ```

 ####Step 2 - Configuration XML
-Add the configuration XML, named `replay_io.xml` to your application/s `res/values` folder:
+Add the configuration XML to your application/s `res/values` folder.
+The xml file can have any name:
     ```xml
+    //NOTE: All the parameters except api_key have default values which will be used if no value is specified

     <?xml version="1.0" encoding="utf-8"?>
     <resources>
-        //the interval between when events are dispatched to the server - OPTIONAL
+        //the interval between when events are dispatched to the server
+        //Default: 60000
         <integer name="dispatch_interval">0</integer>

         //set true to enable event tracking
+        //Default: true
         <string name="enabled">false</string> //OPTIONAL

         //set true to print debug messages
+        //default: false
         <string name="debug_mode_enabled">false</string> //OPTIONAL

         //If the number of events stored (not yet dispatched) reaches this value, no more events will be received
+        //Default: 1200
-        <integer name="max_queue">1200</integer> //OPTIONAL
+        <integer name="max_queue">1000</integer> //OPTIONAL

         //Normally events are only sent to the server when the dispatch_interval is met
         //but if the number of events reaches flush_at, they will be automatically sent
+        //Default: 100
         <integer name="flush_at">50</integer> //OPTIONAL

-        //A string to identify app user (this isn't required, because we'll assign users a random id either way)
-        <string name="distinct_id">""</string> //OPTIONAL

         //replay api key
         <string name="api_key">API_KEY_HERE</string> //*NOT* OPTIONAL